ethanwong2008/ethan_2027/navigation/ideation.md

   <li><strong>Add Levels:</strong> I plan to add different levels that the character is able to progress.
 Each level will have a differnet background and different features.   </li>
 <li><strong>Add a weapon that the character can use:</strong> I want to add a weapon into the game that the character is able to pick up and use.
 Maybe later on i might also add a monster the character can attack with the weapon.   </li>
 <li><strong>Add NPC:</strong> I plan to add a NPC that the character is able to interact with.
 The character might purchase weapons also and maybe select quests.   </li>
+<li><strong>Add Sound Effects:</strong> I want to add different sound effects for different functions.
+For example, I would add a sound effect for the character swinging a sword.   </li>

 </ul>